Our Mission & Vision

-Establish a network of charity and social justice to encircle the world.
+We see a network of charity and social justice encircling our world.

-Create a network of friends, inspired by Gospel values, growing in holiness and building a more just world through personal relationships with and service to people in need.
+We want to create a community of friends, inspired by Gospel values, growing in holiness and building a more just world through personal relationships with and service to people in need.

 Founded in 1833, the Society of St. Vincent de Paul is a worldwide organization of lay Catholics, following Christ’s call to serve the poor, the suffering, and the deprived.